bash99/pgobuild_percona_server/README.md

 ### other build flags

-edit build-opt/build_pgo.sh and build-normal/compile.sh, find all optflags line, change "-march=nehalem -mtune=haswell" to your hardware requirement, the default is ok for most server hardware after 2011.
+export CPU_OPT_FLAGS="you hardware requirement", the default is "-march=nehalem -mtune=haswell", which is ok for most intel server hardware after 2011.

 ## Usage in Detail